arielherself/espresso/README.raw.md

 ----------

+## Russia tries to woo Africa

+Sergei Lavrov, Russia’s foreign minister, embarks on Sunday on a visit to Egypt, Ethiopia, Uganda and Congo-Brazzaville.
+The trip is in part a prelude to a Russia-Africa summit scheduled for next year.
+But Mr Lavrov has more immediate goals.
+Russia wants international support for its invasion of Ukraine, about which some African countries have [expressed ambivalence](https://www.economist.com/middle-east-and-africa/2022/03/12/why-russia-wins-some-sympathy-in-africa-and-the-middle-east).
+It also wants to convince the continent’s leaders that Western sanctions, not Russia’s war of choice, are to blame for rising [food](https://www.economist.com/briefing/2022/05/19/a-world-grain-shortage-puts-tens-of-millions-at-risk) and petrol prices.

+Ultimately Russia hopes to win African support in a wider ideological battle against the West. ([China seeks the same.](https://www.economist.com/special-report/2022-05-28)) To foster goodwill, the Kremlin plays up the Soviet Union’s historical support for African decolonisation movements.
+Writing in several African newspapers on Friday Mr Lavrov said that, unlike the West, Russia “had not stained itself” with colonial crimes, and pledged to “continue to pursue a peace-loving foreign policy.”
+Ukrainians may disagree.

 ## The pope’s pilgrimage of penance

 When Pope Francis arrives in Canada on Sunday for a five-day visit, his primary purpose will be not to preach but to do penance.
 He plans to apologise for the role of the Roman Catholic Church in Canada’s [residential-schools](https://www.economist.com/the-economist-explains/2021/07/26/what-happened-at-residential-schools-for-indigenous-children-in-north-america) system, which from the early 19th century until 1996 separated indigenous children from their families and culture.

 Canada’s government forced 150,000 children into the schools, 60% of which were run by the church.
 They were housed in inhuman conditions, and many were sexually abused.
 A horrifying number died.
 Last year hundreds of [unmarked graves](https://www.economist.com/the-americas/2021/07/01/more-graves-are-found-at-canadian-schools-for-the-indigenous) were discovered at sites of former schools.
 In 2015 a truth and reconciliation commission, established in response to lawsuits brought by indigenous Canadians, said the schools were part of a programme of “cultural genocide”.

 Francis has already said sorry.
 In a trip that will take him to Alberta, Quebec and the Arctic territory of Nunavut, he will atone at the scene of the crimes.

+## China’s quest for the heavens

+<em>Tiangong</em>, China’s space station (the name means ​​“heavenly palace”), has been under construction since 2021, when its first module was launched.
+On Sunday, if all goes to plan, a second module named <em>Wentian</em> (“quest for the heavens”) will be blasted into orbit from a spaceport at Wenchang, off China’s southern coast.
+A third module is due to launch later this year.

+Even when finished (probably next year) the 100-tonne <em>Tiangong</em> station will be a tiddler compared to the 440-tonne International Space Station.
+But China is not welcome aboard the ISS: a law in America, one of the ISS’s main funders, prohibits official contact with China’s space programme over national-security concerns.

+China’s space programme is nevertheless marching forward.
+It is only the third country, after America and the Soviet Union, to have mastered crewed spaceflight.
+Whether <em>Tiangong</em> will have any value beyond national pride is another question.
+Many scientists consider the ISS, with an estimated price tag of over $100bn, the most expensive white elephant ever built.

 ## Queen of the mountains

 Since 1989, when Jeannie Longo won the Tour de France Féminin for the third consecutive time, France’s premier long-distance cycling race has had no room for women.
 Organisers blamed a lack of money and interest.
 But times have changed.

 As the men’s [Tour de France](https://www.economist.com/culture/2022/06/30/how-to-watch-the-tour-de-france-from-afar) finishes in Paris on Sunday, a new competition, the Tour de France Femmes, has its own <em>grand départ</em>.
 Television audiences in 170 countries can watch as the women’s peloton races across a 1,029km (639 miles) circuit over eight days.
 (The men’s race was 3,350km over 21 days.)